What is Caricature? Caricature Definition, Meaning & Explanation

 Updated: 2 days ago

-According to the dictionary, the definition for caricature is:
+According to the dictionary, the caricature definition (or what is caricature) is:

 "A drawing that makes someone look funny or foolish because some part of the person's appearance is exaggerated."
 (Britannica)